-Be aware of miscellaneous trivia or concerns calling you away from your immediate, chosen pursuit
+Be aware of miscellaneous trivia or concerns calling you away from your immediate work

 Acknowledge, respect and nail this stuff by -

-Writing it down and corralling it in appropriate place ie a list!
+Writing it down and corralling it.
+Make a list!

-Now rest easy knowing that the nagging issue is safely stored for later attention
+Now rest easy knowing that the nagging stuff is safely stored for later attention

 Deal with/attend to The List as a separate piece of work in its own right

 Extra peace of mind tip - keep all your lists in one place eg a diary

 When you've mastered the To-Do list you might like to consider the To-Done List.
 This is really good fun and useful to boot.
 When you're distracted and own-working like me, it's infuriatingly easy to repeat things you've already done.
 Stop this by:

 Remembering to add things to the To-Do list in the first place